 The question of whether to take out a home equity loan or a parent PLUS loan can best be answered by assessing your own financial circumstances.
 If you’re a homeowner, have paid off the majority of your mortgage, and can afford to take on the risk of using your home as collateral, then a home equity loan undoubtedly offers a superior rate and conditions.
 On the other hand, if you haven’t paid off a large chunk of your home’s value, or you are risk-averse but you still want to fund your children’s college tuition, a PLUS loan offers a safe, government-backed way of achieving this.

-Weigh your options and wish your child well as they set off on the 4-year adventure that will assure their futures, worry free.
+Weigh your options with the top lenders for you and wish your child well as they set off on the 4-year adventure that will assure their futures, worry free.